-In the United States, there were 44,500 jobs for Ophthalmic Medical Technician in 2016.
+There were about 44,500 jobs for Ophthalmic Medical Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Ophthalmic Medical Technician by 2026.
-Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.
+There will be an estimated 4,600 positions for Ophthalmic Medical Technician per year.

 The states with the most job growth for Ophthalmic Medical Technician are Arizona, Utah, and Maryland.
 Watch out if you plan on working in Vermont, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Ophthalmic Medical Technician ranges between $24,770 and $54,830.

 Ophthalmic Medical Technicians who work in Minnesota, Massachusetts, or District of Columbia, make the highest salaries.

 How much do Ophthalmic Medical Technicians make in different U.S. states?

 |State||Annual Mean Salary|

 What Tools & Technology do Ophthalmic Medical Technicians Use?